Are you looking for things to do in the Berkshires?

 Jiminy Peak Mountain Resort, Hancock

 If hitting the powder is your winter activity of choice, then spend a day at Jiminy Peak.
 With 45 trails that provide a variety of routes for skiers and snowboarders of all difficulty levels, you won’t get bored during your time on the mountain.
-With numerous trails open for night skiing, the fun can really last all day long!
+With numerous trails open for night skiing in the Berkshires, the fun can really last all day long!
 Once your time on the slopes is over, head to the lodge to warm up, or reserve a stay at the Country Inn.
-The Country Store on site also has a deli and snacks, plus local specialities and souvenirs.
+The Country Store on site also has a deli and snacks, plus local specialties and souvenirs.

-Visiting in summer?
+Visiting this Berkshires ski resort in the summer?
 There’s also plenty to do, like aerial adventure courses, mountain biking, and more.

 The Berkshires are an artist’s – and an art lover’s – oasis.
 Artists spanning a breadth of creative pursuits, including music, dance, performance, writing, painting, drawing, and beyond, have flocked here for generations, both for inspiration and for opportunities to showcase their work.